malipio/copy-right/README.md

     --toolkit-password-base64 YWRtaW4x \
     --zip-dir /copyrights
 ```
+Above command does not work when trying to run from Git Bash, use PowerShell when running on Windows.
 ## Running as groovy script
 ### Prerequisites
 * [groovy 3.x](https://groovy.apache.org/download.html) installed and available on path